SECTION 1: INTRODUCTION

 10.1 International Marketing Policy

-An IBP is authorized to sell NuLife Ventures products and services, and enroll or attempt to enroll potential Customers and IBPs, in any country approved and so designated by NuLife Ventures’ Back Office, according to the Policies and Procedures of each country and in accordance with Nulife Venture’s International Enrollment Terms and conditions.
+A. An IBP is authorized to sell NuLife Ventures products and services and enroll or attempt to enroll potential Customers and IBPs in any country so designated in NuLife Ventures’ Back Office, according to the Policies and Procedures of each country.

 11.0 CHANGES TO AN IBP’S BUSINESS